lukasznowarkiewicz/aboutMe/README.md

-Home Span RGB Control Board is a custom-designed PCB created in KiCad 8 around an ESP32-C6, initially aimed at enabling seamless integration of WS2812B LED strips with Apple HomeKit via HomeSpan firmware.
+Home Span RGB Control Board is a custom-designed PCB with an ESP32-C6, initially aimed at enabling seamless integration of WS2812B LED strips with Apple HomeKit via [HomeSpan firmware](https://github.com/HomeSpan/HomeSpan).
 The board features robust power management with a USB-C 15W input, a 3.3V LDO regulator, overcurrent protection via an AP22615 load switch, and a CP2102 USB UART bridge for easy programming, while also incorporating peripherals such as a user button and a TSOP4838 IR receiver for potential extended functionality.
-Basic hardware testing was carried out using both the Arduino IDE and the ESP-IDF framework, confirming that the board effectively supports fundamental HomeKit-based LED control.
-Future firmware enhancements—such as adding Thread radio support and expanded hardware features—are planned, marking a solid foundation for ongoing embedded development.

 ## 2023